alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 where will all those people learn what to do once they arrive to their destination?
 How will they find and book all the fun things they can do?
 We had the solution:
-we would build a holiday planner to find and track their activities.
+build a holiday planner to find and track their activities.
-We had the silly idea that travelling once in a while meant we could enter this market knowingly.
+We had the silly idea that travelling once in a while meant we could enter this market confidently.
 I think we have learned this lesson.

 > Knowing about travel does not mean you know about the business of travel.
 > Or put another way, buying a product does not mean you know how to sell it.

+### Full Steam Ahead

-At its peak, MoveinBlue had more than 10 people employed full time, most of them as freelancers.
+At its peak, MoveinBlue had more than 10 people employed full time, including five developers;
-This included five developers.
+most of them as remote freelancers.
-The stack was not revolutionary, but it was not bad either for its time: a single-page application (or SPA) and two mobile apps, all of them using a PHP backend.
+The stack was not revolutionary, but it was not bad either for its time: a single-page application and two mobile apps, all of them using a PHP backend.
 We successfully experimented with things like: